 International students are kindly asked to contact the International Office directly.

-If you have renewed your matriculation on time, you can change your subject until
+If you have renewed your matriculation on time, you can change your subject to a bachelor’s course without restricted admission until

 1 April for the summer semester and